The 6 Demand Forecasting Questions You Should Be Asking Now

 - That’s a BIG problem.
 It’s the most critical piece of my RMS.

-- My team can’t do our job without a forecast we can trust.
+- My team and I can’t do our jobs without forecast tools we can trust.

-- (For some) This is going to make it harder to justify the cost of our RMS to higher-ups.
+- (For some) This problem is going to make it harder to justify the cost of our RMS to our leaders.

 - What exactly should I do about it?

-The first thing to keep in mind is that forecasting capabilities are very different from one RMS provider to the next.
+The first thing to keep in mind is that forecasting capabilities are very different from one Revenue Management System (RMS) provider to the next.

-Given that demand forecasting is so important (it’s the beating heart of an RMS), many RM leaders are using this time to explore the differences in forecasts, and consider innovative solutions, rather than accept this ‘new nightmare’ of broken forecasts as the ‘new normal’ for their RM team.
+Given that demand forecasting is so important (it’s the beating heart of an RMS), many Revenue Management leaders are taking the time to explore differences in demand forecast methodologies and capabilities across RMS providers.
+They are considering innovative solutions, rather than accepting the nightmare of broken forecasts.

 How to evaluate an RMS provider’s forecast

-Here are 6 key questions to help evaluate new RMS partners and to ensure you’re getting the best forecasting from your current provider.
+Here are 6 key questions to evaluate new RMS partners and to ensure you are getting the best forecasting from your current provider.

-1 - Does your forecast have adjustable weighting?
+1 - Does the forecast have adjustable weighting?

-One of the biggest challenges in 2021 and beyond is figuring out how to handle pandemic-era data.
+One of the biggest challenges is figuring out how to handle pandemic-era data.

 “The big debate is: Do you use 2020 data, and how?
 We’ve had a few markets that had record years, so we don’t want to entirely discount that, but there are places where we can’t rely on the data.”

 Further, demand forecasts incorporate both ‘Last Year’ and ‘Recent Time’ curves.
-Since COVID, more people are making last minute travel decisions, collapsing booking windows.
+In this post-pandemic world, more people are making last-minute travel decisions, collapsing booking windows.
 In response, our software has increased forecast accuracy by weighting ‘Recent Time’ more heavily than history.

 Importantly, all of our parameters can be modified down to the individual hotel level.
 For hotels that are experiencing a much shorter booking window now, our software would weight that ‘Recent’ trend curve more heavily.
 But for hotels whose booking pattern didn't dramatically change, it wouldn’t change that weighting, nor would it 'override' 2020 actuals with 2019 data.

-2 - Can it ingest future demand signal data?
+2 – Can the RMS utilize future demand signal data?

 Does your RMS ingest forward-looking demand data?
 Many RMSs unfortunately don’t.